ericmjl/thesis/thesis.md

 [^evoshift]: Amongst influenza researchers, evolutionary shift almost always refers to the exchange of HA and NA genes to produce viruses with an immunologically novel HA/NA combination.
 However, in this thesis, evolutionary shift refers more broadly to the exchange of any of the genes resulting in a novel genotype combination.

+## Subtype Classification

+Influenza A viruses are classically known by their subtypes, e.g. H1N1, H5N1, H3N2.
+The "H" stands for the hemagglutinin subtype, for which there are 16 canonically known ones (H1-H16) and two new subtypes (H17 and H18) proposed (#cite).
+The "N" stands for the neuraminidase subtype, for which there are 9 canonically known ones (N1-N9) and two newly proposed subtypes (N10 and N11) (#cite).

+The hemagglutinin and neuraminidase are proteins expressed on the surface of the viral particle, and as such they are thought to be subject to immune selection and thus evolutionary pressure.
+This explains why there is such great diversity in the HA and NA genes.

 ## Phylogenies

 The evolutionary history of the influenza virus can be visualized using phylogenies.
 Phylogenetic trees are a reconstruction of the life history of a virus, and is based on two core concepts in evolutionary biology: common ancestry and descent with modification.
 There have been three major advances in the history of inference of phylogenies using gene sequence data: